Darkbeldin/xcp-ng-org/docs/develprocess.md

 The main goals behind the commit message rules are:

-* consistency among our respositories,
+* consistency among our repositories,
 * easier code review,
-* easier code archeology(Good commit messages help a lot when trying to understand a piece of code, especially to answer this essential question: *WHY*?),
+* easier code archeology (Good commit messages help a lot when trying to understand a piece of code, especially to answer this essential question: *WHY*?),
 * following a set of largely accepted conventions in Free and Open Source Software development,
 * be good citizens when contributing to upstream projects.